City of Chicago

 Students attend a computer class at the Dearborn Homes Technology Center

 The city’s goal is to help Chicagoans improve their lives through computer resources and educational opportunities.
-The project plans to upgrade and expand workstation capacity at more than 150 locations and is developing the Digital Skills Initiative, a series of self-paced, online modules that will teach residents computer and workforce development skills.
-Launching in fall 2012, Chicagoans will have free access to over 300 modules covering topics from computer basics to advanced spreadsheet manipulation.
+The City of Chicago also developed the Digital Skills Initiative, a series of self-paced, online modules that will teach residents computer and workforce development skills.
+Chicagoans have free access to more than 300 modules covering topics from computer basics to advanced spreadsheet manipulation.

 Reports and Documents